 Having a NICU baby has changed me.
 I now know what can happen and truly understand just how much I love those little loons.
 My anxiety about something happening to them all went through the roof and it has taken until now to get that back on an even keel.
 Even writing this post I actually feel sick with the fear.
 I squeezed that little lady extra tight and couldn’t be more proud of her for winning that battle.
 I also felt guilty for ages; guilty that I wasn’t with her, guilty that her sister didn’t always get my attention first, guilty that I spent so much time at the hospital, guilty that when I was playing with the boys I just wanted to be back at the hospital… I let all that and the stress of the situation eat me up for a while until I wasn’t really me anymore, but over time I have let myself off the hook.
 I know I did the best I could for each one of them and that I got through it the only way I knew how.
 I am not sure that anything can truly prepare you for having a baby in the NICU, but if you are in this situation know that you will get through it, you are strong enough and if I could share one tip it would be to try to get as involved as possible with your baby’s care.
 This really helped me to feel like her mummy and let me feel like I was doing something to help her.
 Apart from the abject fear it was the feeling detached that bothered me most.

 I am pleased to report that this sick little lady is now a very cheeky 3 year old who spends much of her time with a hand on the hip or arms crossed whilst she tells you about the world according to her.
+She has been left with a narrowed airway as a result of intubation and colds/ croup are here enemy so she still scares me half to death every so often.
 She leaves a trail of attitude behind her which drives me crazy, but maybe its that little spark that helped her to fight and get through being a NICU baby.